 This module meets a demonstrated need, and will fill a perceived gap in the accredited training offered to all childcare workers at the Post Qualifying level.
 It will enable all child care workers, not just specialist child placement and residential workers, to explore the practice, knowledge, skills and values underpinning effective child placement leading to improved outcomes for children and young people in state care.

 People teaching you

 Continuing professional registration in social work is predicated on continuing professional development, which this programme and its pathways offer.
-The DoH has directed that social workers demonstrate their competence in a range of areas covered in the curricula of this programme.
+The Dept of Health has directed that social workers demonstrate their competence in a range of areas and these are addressed in the curricula of this programme.